fbpx Skip to Content

 3. Aphids

 Aphids are a menace in the garden.
-These tiny pests attack almost all plants and are so small that sometimes they are difficult to find.
+These tiny pests attack almost all plants and are so small that sometimes they are very difficult to spot.

-Many types of aphids exist but the black and green aphids are most prevalently seen attacking mint. have a soft gel-like body and can be said to be pear or oval-shaped.
+Many types of aphids exist, but the black and green aphids are most prevalently seen attacking mint.

 If this issue is left for too long then there is a chance your plant may die.